McMenemy/optimyze/README.md

 - [ ] Log in / Log out
 - [ ] Create, view, edit, and delete optimizations of repetitive tasks
 - [ ] Visualize individual optimizations in their dashboard (includes a graph of time saved over time based on frequency, time invested, and time saved per occurrence data.)
-- [ ] See meta data of potential time saved from all their optimizations
+- [ ] See meta data of theoretical time saved from all their optimizations
 - [ ] Add categories to their optimizations
 - [ ] Browse other users optimizations by category

 - **Bonus Functionality** (not part of minimum viable product)
 - [ ] Copy other users optimizations to their dashboard or to their save for later list
-- [ ] Up-vote other users optimizations
+- [ ] Up-vote other user's optimizations
-- [ ] Browse other users optimizations by number of up-votes
+- [ ] Browse other user's optimizations by number of up-votes
 - [ ] Choose to track an optimization (tracking an optimization allows the user to input every time they did or didn't complete a task using their optimization).
-This would allow for calculation of actual time save not just potential time saved.
+This would allow for calculation of actual time saved not just theoretical time saved.

 In one sentence: Optimyze allows users to organize and find optimizations to repetitive tasks and keep track of the time they saved.